RTEMS/rtems-docs/ada_user/ada_user.rst

 RTEMS requires RAM to manage each instance of an RTEMS object that is created.
 Thus the more RTEMS objects an application needs, the more memory that must be reserved.
-See:ref:`Configuring a System <Configuring-a-System>` for more details.
+See `Configuring a System`_ for more details.

 RTEMS utilizes memory for both code and data space.
 Although RTEMS’ data space must be in RAM, its code space can be